danieltomasz/danieltomasz.github.io/content/pages/about.md

 title: About
 noComment: true
 ---

+Hi!
+My name Daniel Borek.

+I live in Brussels, Belgium and I analyse data using R and Python.
-## Daniel Borek
+## An academic

 I studied physics within a MISMaP interdisciplinary programme and philosophy at University of Warsaw.

 I came to Belgium to work at Ghent University in a project about spectral parametrization of neural oscillations.
+I am applying my skills and knowledge of statistical inference, data analysing techniques, and data visualisation to problems of understanding human brain.

 This research draws on my computational background to shed light on the brain's rhythmic (and non-rhythmic) activity.

-Currently, I am based in Brussels, Belgium.

-You can find me on [Twitter](https://twitter.com/danielborek), [GitHub](https://github.com/danieltomasz), and [Mastodon](https://scholar.social/@dborek)
+I am interested in neurophysiology, computational cognitive science, metascience (research on research, especially reproducibility and open science) and philosophy of science.

-### An academic and data scientist
+## … and data scientist

 In my projects, I'm constantly switching between Python and R.

-I am applying my skills and knowledge of statistical inference, data analysing techniques, and data visualisation to problems of understanding human brain.
-I interested in neurophysiology, computational cognitive science, metascience (research on research, especially reproducibility and open science) and philosophy of science.

 Before starting PhD, I worked as a data analyst in the area of health policy, doing data analysis, data visualisation and report automation in R.